Code-Inside/Blog/_posts/2015-02-09-yaml-dot-net.md

     encoding:     "utf-8"
     ...

+Not bad, right?

 # Why using YAML and not XML or JSON?
-As you can see above (hopefully...), its pretty small in contrast to XML with its heavy markup ( < HeavyStuff > ... < / HeavyStuff > ) and more readable than JSON ( { { { ... } } } ), so for a config, which should be readable for humans, its really usefull.
+As you can see above (hopefully...), it's pretty small in contrast to heavy markup of XML ( < HeavyStuff > ... < / HeavyStuff > ) and more readable than JSON ( { { { ... } } } - you know what I mean.), so for a config, which should be readable for humans, it's really useful.

 # YamlDotNet & Sample Code

-The easiest way to use and parse YAML in .NET world is to use the [YamlDotNet NuGet Package](http://www.nuget.org/packages/YamlDotNet/).
-The project can also be found on [__GitHub__](https://github.com/aaubry/YamlDotNet)
+The easiest way to use and parse YAML in the .NET world is to use the [YamlDotNet NuGet Package](http://www.nuget.org/packages/YamlDotNet/).
+It is OSS and can be found on [__GitHub__](https://github.com/aaubry/YamlDotNet)

-In my scenario I will serialize and deserialize the following config structure:
+In my sample scenario I will serialize and deserialize the following config structure:

     public class DemoConfig
     {